until we launch our new division on January 1st!

 How To Design The Information Architecture Of Your Site

-Added 22nd Jul 2021
+By Brucira | Added 22nd Jul 2021

 Imagine if you entered a huge building that doesn’t have any floor plans, signs, or people to guide you, and you’re supposed to reach a certain room out of the hundreds in the building.
 Wouldn’t you feel lost and frustrated?
 That is exactly what users feel when they cannot navigate through a website due to bad information architecture.